 Through the Maryland Hearing Aid Loan Bank Program, families of infants and toddlers with confirmed hearing loss who are experiencing challenges in obtaining or purchasing aids can borrow hearing aids from the bank without cost for a period of up to six months.
-The Hearing Aid Loan Bank ensures that children up to the age of three (3) years have access to maximum auditory input during the most critical period of language development.
+The Hearing Aid Loan Bank ensures that children up to the age of eighteen (18) years have access to maximum auditory input during the most critical period of language development and to fully participate in school and other learning opportunities..

 This Annual Report for the Maryland Hearing Aid Loan Bank serves to inform the Maryland General Assembly of the status of the program.
-The report includes details regarding the numbers and ages of children served this year, the counties from which referrals were generated, the length of each original loan and/or loan extension, the number of children who subsequently received permanent hearing aids or a cochlear implant and projected program enhancements for SFY 2017.
+The report includes details regarding the numbers and ages of children served this year, the counties from which referrals were generated, the length of each original loan and/or loan extension, the number of children who subsequently received permanent hearing aids or a cochlear implant and projected program enhancements for SFY 2018.
 The current Program applications as well as the Program brochure are also included in the Appendices of this report.